 COMM 6179.
 Sexual Communication.
 3 Credits.

 How public and private communication about sex reflects and affects sexual attitudes, behaviors, and knowledge; health communication, interpersonal communication, and mass communication theories, with consideration of topics such as sexual norms, negotiating sexual intimacy and safer sex, gender roles, and parent-child sexual communication.
-Same as COMM 3179.
+Restricted to graduate students.
+(Same as COMM 3179).

 COMM 6189.
 Intercultural Negotiation.
 3 Credits.

 Introduction to negotiation and dispute resolution in intercultural contexts.
 Students hone their negotiation and conflict management skills through a series of simulation exercises.
 Theoretical and methodological issues related to the study of negotiation in intercultural contexts.
 Restricted to Graduate students; open to undergraduate students with permission of the instructor.

 COMM 6190.
 Leadership Communication.
 3 Credits.